 This course will provide a practical foundation in statistical concepts and practice with emphasis on acquiring the skills necessary to collect, interpret, describe and present sample data in a clear and focused manner.
 This course will cover how to obtain and interpret basic descriptive statistics, and how to calculate commonly used statistics.
+This is an upper division online course.
 4 Credit Hours